 I remember Kindergarten.

 Things have changed by now.
-Oh I went straight after high school and started University to get my teaching degree.
+Oh I went after high school and started University to get my teaching degree.
 But I sucked at it.
 Actually I just no longer cared.
 I skipped 60% of my classes and didn’t turn in a single assignment.
-I was put on academic probation my first year (which I told my mom was due to my seizures, actually she pretty much thought that up all on her own).
+I was put on academic probation my first year (which I told my mom was due to my seizures, actually she pretty much thought that up all on her own and I just went with it).
 Part of that was maybe true, but more honestly, I just wasn’t feeling it.
-I was only doing it because I felt it was “the right thing” Not the right thing as in it felt right, but the right thing as in I’d been telling everyone I wanted to be a teacher ever since I was like 5 so I’d only be lying to myself if I changed it after so long.
+I was only doing it because I felt it was “the right thing” Not the right thing as in it felt right, but the right thing as in I’d been telling everyone I wanted to be a teacher ever since I was like 6 years old so I’d only be lying to myself if I changed it after so long.

 But is it fair to decide what you want to do for the rest of your life when you’re a child?
 And then to be held to that standard because “Oh you’d be such a good teacher” and “well you’ve always wanted to be a teacher” were phrases you’d been hearing for the better part of a dozen years?
 Only to realize 3/4 of the way through my degree, that I would be a terrible teacher.

 I would be fine if it actually came down to it, I mean I could do anything, let’s be honest.
 But I just really, really, really didn’t want to do it anymore.
-So here I was 3 years out of a 4 year degree, that had taken me about 6 years to get this far, between saving for school and marriage and travel etc, and I decided I was done.
+So here I was 3 years out of a 4 year degree under my belt, that had taken me about 6 years to get this far, between saving for school and marriage and travel etc, and I decided I was done trying.

 Probably for the best.